paladinze/best-of-flutter/README.md

 ## Hybrid landscape

+For result, see `data` directory.

 A list of hybrid tech stack used by leading brands.

-Currently only stats for hybrid lanscape in China is collected.
+Currently only stats for hybrid lanscape in **China** is collected.